k0retux/fuddly/docs/source/data_model.rst

   Allows to synchronize the number of node instances to generate or to absorb with the one specified by reference.

+qty_from
+  Allows to synchronize the number of node instances to generate or to absorb with the value of the one specified by reference.
+You can also specify an optional *base quantity* that will be added to the retrieved value.
+In this case, you shall provide a ``list``/``tuple`` with first the node reference then the *base quantity*.
+  This keyword is the counterpart of the *generator template* :class:`framework.data_model_helpers.MH.QTY`.
+  It is preferable to this *generator* when the node from which the quantity is retrieved is already resolved at retrieval time.
+In this case *generation* and *absorption* operations are handled transparently.

 exists_if
   Enable to determine the existence of this node based on a given condition.